jnozzi/cocoadev.com/markdown/AtomicObjects.md

 An "atomic object" is an object that doesn't contain pointers to any other objects.
-Examples are General/NSNumber, General/NSString, etc.
+Examples are NSNumber, NSString, etc.